jgato/jgato/jgato-red-blog/content/posts/Using-Red-Hat-Serving-Models/index.md

 ### Try with LitteLLM proxy in the middle

-Also proposed by @EranCohen, for a better tool to talk to a model, to use LitteLM in the middle.
+Also proposed by @EranCohen, for a better tool to talk to a model, to use LitteLLM in the middle.

 LittleLLM proxy helps you to act as a hub for different models, you can switch from one to another depending on the needs.
 You can use one model completion, other for chatting, etc.